-Because of Weimar Institute's unique mission, "To Heal a Hurting World," a business program (e.g., healthcare administration and Organizational Management) that recognizes the shortfalls in business practices, in both a secular and sacred context, can help better prepare students to become savvy business professionals in line with medical missionary work.
+Because of Weimar Institute's unique mission, "To Heal a Hurting World," a business program (e.g., Healthcare Administration, Organization Management or Bachelor of Science in Business) that recognizes the shortfalls in business practices, in both a secular and sacred context, can help better prepare students to become savvy business professionals in line with medical missionary work.
 Weimar Institute leadership recognizes an organization suffers (and ultimately fails to reach its full potential) when individuals do not subscribe to moral, ethical, and legal principles in their business practices.
 Likewise, external agents will lose confidence in those at the head of the work, who have been entrusted with the weighty responsibility of ensuring the organization moves in a proper direction in an uncompromising manner.
 The focus of our business program is to be not only a program for graduates to exercise their skills in the community, the church, and the world, but more so to be an example for all organizations to emulate, because of its central focus-a strict adherence to biblical principles, notwithstanding the external pressures to capitulate.